Last reviewed 26 April 2021

-As the UK faces the risk of a second wave of coronavirus, mental health pressure remains acute.
+As the UK continues to deal with the effects of coronavirus, mental health pressure remains acute.
 Managers and employers have the same duty of care to staff during the pandemic as at any other time, however, it is especially important during the crisis that staff and practice managers protect their own and staff mental wellbeing through open and honest dialogue regarding situations that have been encountered and those likely to be faced moving forward.

 During the pandemic, practice staff will have faced difficult ethical decisions and may have been asked to undertake tasks or have witnessed distressing scenarios whilst dealing with additional personal challenges.
 It is vital to acknowledge that feelings of stress, confusion, anger or despair are all normal in day-to-day life.

 General practice implemented huge scale rapid change to service delivery and working patterns to manage the Covid-19 situation.
 Demands for routine care also changed and necessitated a move to a total triage model.
 Whilst remote working and virtual consultations reduced risks of contracting or spreading Covid-19, some staff found it hard to adapt to the greatly reduced ability to physically see patients, with whom they had established close professional relationships, causing increased stress.

 Staff can be supported to better cope with some of the increased stress and mental health burdens by reinforcing team working, providing regular contact to discuss difficult decisions and checking in on staff wellbeing.
 Some managers undertake wellbeing check-ins or mental health updates on a regular basis, which in larger organisations may link with HR departments.
 Consider using the following.